Author: Timo Laitinen

 - The

-actionandinstanceattributes of the element. - The
+attributes of the element. - The

-actionandinstanceattribute of every element inside the element.
+attribute of every element inside the element.

 The variables in the element context are called element variables.
 They can be thought of as a sort of global variables inside the element which can be used by many child elements.

-The attribute vars is used to declare the element variables of an element.
+is used to declare the element variables of an element.
 The attribute holds a comma-separated list of variables that identifies which child variable elements define the element variables.

-The <date> elements may use the variable parseFormat because it is defined as an element variable in <birthdays>.
+because it is defined as an element variable in <birthdays>

 <birthdays xmlns="http://www.jicengine.org/jic/2.1" class="java.util.HashMap" vars="parseFormat">